All I Want for Christmas Is You (Vince Vance & the Valiants song): Chart performance

-The song first charted in early 1994 based on airplay from the 1993 Christmas season, peaking at number 55 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) charts on the chart week of January 8, 1994.
-It re-entered in December 1994, reaching a new peak of number 52 on the chart week of January 7, 1995.
-The song re-entered the country charts again every January afterward, each time peaking higher than the last; it did not appear in the 1998-1999 holiday season but again charted for the final time in January 2000, reaching its peak on that chart of 31.
-Although it never charted on the country charts again, it peaked at number 23 on the Hot 100 Recurrent Airplay chart in 2002 (despite having never entered or bubbled under the Billboard Hot 100 or Hot 100 Airplay charts), and has re-appeared on the Hot Country Recurrents chart every Christmas since late 2000/early 2001.
+The song first charted in early 1994 based on airplay from the 1993 Christmas season, peaking at number 55 on the Billboard Hot Country Singles & Tracks (now Hot Country Songs) chart on the week of January 8, 1994.
+It re-entered the same chart in December 1994, reaching a new peak of number 52 on the week of January 7, 1995.
+The song re-entered the Billboard country singles chart again every January afterward, each time peaking higher than the last; it did not chart in the 1998-1999 holiday season but charted again for the final time in January 2000, reaching its overall peak position on the country singles chart of number 31.
+Although it never made the country singles chart again, it peaked at number 23 on the Billboard Hot 100 Recurrent Airplay chart in 2002 (despite having never entered or bubbled under the Billboard Hot 100 or Hot 100 Airplay charts), and has re-appeared on the Hot Country Recurrents chart every Christmas since late 2000/early 2001.